ingdicath/ft_services/README.md

 ## Useful links

 - [Kubernetes overview](https://www.youtube.com/watch?v=7bA0gTroJjw)
 - Kubernetes tutorial (in Spanish) - [Curso de Kubernetes Gratis -  Iñigo Serrano](https://www.youtube.com/playlist?list=PLrb1e2Mp6N_uJSNsV-7SqLFaBdImJsI5x)
 - https://github.com/parismart/ft_services#ft_services
 - [Readness and liveness in Kubernetes](https://medium.com/@AADota/kubernetes-liveness-and-readiness-probes-difference-1b659c369e17)

 ----

 ## General info

 ### Namespaces
 Kubernetes supports multiple virtual clusters backed by the same physical cluster.
-These virtual clusters are called namespaces
+These virtual clusters are called namespaces.

 #### When to Use Multiple Namespaces
 Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
 For clusters with a few to tens of users, you should not need to create or think about namespaces at all.

 ### POD

-Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+- Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.

-Pod is like a container.
+- Pod is like a container.
-Pod is the minimun unit of work.
+- Pod is the minimun unit of work.

-A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
+- A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.

 ### DEPLOYMENT
 A Deployment provides declarative updates for Pods and ReplicaSets.

 ### Services

-Kubernetes Pods are mortal.
-They are born and when they die, they are not resurrected.
-Kubernetes Pods are created and destroyed to match the state of your cluster.
+- Kubernetes Pods are created and destroyed to match the state of your cluster.
 Pods are nonpermanent resources.
-**ReplicaSets** create and destroy **Pods** dynamically
+- **ReplicaSets** create and destroy **Pods** dynamically

 A Service is an abstraction which defines a logical set of Pods and a policy by which to access them (sometimes this pattern is called a micro-service).
 The set of Pods targeted by a Service is usually determined by a selector.
 Es el punto de entrada, siempre es fijo.